The Peto pergola at West Dean gardens

 In May, the curved oak struts of Peto’s pergola are smothered with clematis, including the exotic alba luxurians, with its splashes of lime on white petals, and the fragile lilac-blue Betty Korning which I have now bought for my own garden.
 She is little slow to get going, apparently.
 I know how she feels.
 I am intrigued by Harold Peto.
-As a result of a fall out with his business partner he was prevented from working in England for nearly twenty years.
+As a result of a dispute with his business partner he was prevented from working in England for nearly twenty years.
 Consequently, many of his gardens are abroad, notably in Ireland and the South of France.
 His own garden at Iford, where he lived for thirty four years, is set on a steep slope and is possibly his most romantic and personal creation, full of statuary and stonework, much of which he hauled back from the Continent.
 If you have not been, try to make the journey, checking opening times in advance. http://www.ifordmanor.co.uk/

 I was at West Dean when they were planting the newly restored sunken garden.
 Five years later, it is looking wonderful.
 Its restoration makes sense of the pergola which for a long time seemed to stand unconnected to the rest of the garden.
-Now you walk up the steps to the edge of the sunken garden and find the pergola ahead of you.
+Now, you walk up the steps to the edge of the sunken garden and find the pergola stretching ahead of you.

-Take time to notice the details – the stained glass and etched windows, the cobble work in the floor, the intricacy of the roof struts and the subtle fragrance of the wisteria.
+Take time to notice the details – the stained glass and etched windows, the cobble stone work in the floor, the intricacy of the roof struts and the subtle fragrance of the wisteria.